-The semester is close to being over, more and more cap n gowns grace our campus for photo shoots, and parents eagerly ready their cameras to snap this once in a lifetime moment for their kids.
+The semester is close to being over, more and more cap n’ gowns grace our campus for photo shoots, and parents eagerly ready their cameras to snap this once in a lifetime moment for their kids.
 It’s exhausting.
 Being this close to finishing college, it can feel like you’re anywhere on Earth.
 Every day is spent trying to plan the next and meet all the deadlines and requirements that pile up in the final lap of college.
 It can be so overwhelming you might forget where you are.
 You might forget you’re in the one and only Tuscaloosa, and that there is still so many iconic places and things you want to do before you head off to the real world!
-Take some time, gather some friends, and leave the library for a much-needed tour of the college town you’ve called home for the past four years.
+Take some time, gather your friends and family, and take a much-needed tour of the college town you’ve called home for the past four years.

 The Holy BBQ Trinity

 By now, you’ve had to of tried one of these local and regional staples of the grand meat tradition that is Barbecue, but you can’t leave until you’ve sampled all three.

 If you don’t know about dreamland by now it’s concerning, but it has earned a permanent spot on anyone’s Tuscaloosa bucket list and to not mention it would be insulting to leave it off.
 With the original on the outskirts of town and a franchise across the Southeast, Dreamland is known for their iconic sauce and rib combo served with a healthy portion of white bread.
 The original is truly their red brick mecca, but if you find yourself across the river at the Northport location there won’t be any love lost.